 Great care and focus is giving into pairing wines with different animal based protein (meat, fish, cheese, etc) but an afterthought is matching wines with seasonal vegetables and vegetarian cuisine.
-Although, I am not a vegetarian myself and nobody in my household is, I wanted to share some thoughts about wines for vegans and vegetarians and Pairing wine with vegetables.
+Although, I am not a vegetarian myself and nobody in my household is, however I wanted to share some thoughts about wines for vegans and vegetarians and Pairing wine with vegetables.

 Like other food and wine pairing guidelines, what is important in wine-vegetable pairings is to highlight the principal ingredient and find wines that either complement its flavours or provide a contrast to it.
 In addition, the vegetable cooking method will also play a role in your pairing.